sssussu/informationsecurity/homework6.md

 - Applications: Used in treaties and agreements.

-a) Install Hashcat.
+# a) Install Hashcat.
 Test it with a sample hash.
 See Karvinen 2022: Cracking Passwords with Hashcat

+## This homework was done with 2 different computer ( 2 different screenshots)
 Install the apps
 But fist update